The Problem

 Aluminum 7075-T6 | 70e9 | 330e6 | 480e6 | 2710 |

-Finally, I found that deciding on minimum thicknesses $t_{min}$ is very tricky.
+As for minimum wall thickness, I found that deciding on $t_{min}$ was very tricky.
 In the end, I went with the pragmatic approach of checking the minimum tube thicknesses available online for each material.
 For titanium and aluminum, that’s 0.4064 mm (~1/64"), whereas for CFRP it’s 0.762 mm (~0.03").

 Results